sogno-platform/proloaf/CONFIGURATION.md

 > **_Note:_** The data path should contain a csv file that includes all input data column-wise in any time-resolution.
-In our example train-& evaluation scripts, the first column is treated as datetime information and declared as pandas datetime index. *oracles* is the default naming of the out put directory,
+In our example train-& evaluation scripts, the first column is treated as datetime information and declared as pandas datetime index. *oracles* is the default naming of the output directory,
 >in which the prediction model and predictive performance are stored.

 ### Timeseries Settings